This post is by Carsten Brassel, UK Country Manager for plentymarkets.

 We also analyzed our customers to find out which percentage of orders were offered to customers with free shipping on each market.
-In the diagram below, we can see that Zalando and Plus always offer customers free shipping.
-Gimahhot is an outlier in this diagram.
+In the diagram below, we can see that Zalando and Netto always offer customers free shipping.
+Yatego is an outlier in this diagram.
 Free shipping is offered for most of the orders.
 The other orders are likely large appliances.
 The value for Otto is also quite high.
 This is because furniture is mainly sold on this platform.
 Amazon FBA occasionally charged for shipping despite Prime.
 This is likely because customers selected express services that are not free of charge.
 It is possible to see how much was charged for shipping on such orders.

 Of course, an item that has been shipped may also be returned.
 Germans are famous for returning purchases that they made online, especially when it comes to buying clothing and accessories.
 They are often overly cautious when making online purchases and want to be assured that they will easily be able to return an item if they are not satisfied.
 Although it is no longer required by law, Germans still typically expect returns over 40€ to be free of charge.

 Since returns are quite customary in Germany, it is in your own best interest to have a local return address.
 This not only reassures potential customers, but also helps you keep your return costs under control.
 In Germany, you’ll find providers who specialize in this kind of service.
 Using a service provider relieves you of the cost and hassle of setting up a warehouse in Germany or of risking expensive international returns.